adventuregamestudio/ags-manual/CONTRIBUTING.md

    ```

    The most likely cause of failure is that new external links have
-   been added to the wiki pages and they haven't yet been added to the
+   been added to the pages and they haven't yet been added to the
    approved links list.
 Approved links are listed alphabetically in
    [`meta/approved_links.txt`](https://github.com/adventuregamestudio/ags-manual/blob/master/meta/approved_links.txt).
    Once new links have been added to this file the 'distcheck' target